Taking your baby to the beach for the first time can feel overwhelming given how much stuff you’ll need to pack.

 Depending on where you’re going you may not need to take a lot from home.

-But on the other hand if your child is a fussy eater, you’re travelling overseas or going to a remote domestic destination then you may need to pack quite a lot of snacks.
+But on the other hand if your child is a fussy eater, you’re traveling overseas or going to a remote domestic destination then you may need to pack quite a lot of snacks like pouches, Cheerios and puffs.

 You may not have thoughts about taking a spray bottle, but it could save you a lot of time when cleaning your little one’s hands.